coggro/resume/README.md

 _October 2017 to December 2017_

-Modified and deployed a new e-commerce website.
-Helped establish new task management and support helpdesk workflows.
+- Modified and deployed a new e-commerce website
+- Helped establish new task management and support helpdesk workflows

 ---